 There's something magical about baking with fresh fruit-it turns simple desserts into something truly special.
 One of my all-time favourites is this fluffy cherry sponge cake, where tangy Morello cherries shine in every bite.
 For a touch of French elegance, try my easy cherry clafoutis, a creamy custard studded with juicy cherries.
 And when autumn arrives, I can't resist baking a caramel apple bundt cake, drizzled with rich caramel sauce for the ultimate cosy treat.

-If you’re a berry lover, you’ll adore my raspberry coconut cake—it’s light, moist, and packed with flavour.
-For apple fans, I bake a classic apple cake that’s soft and comforting, or one that’s bursting with apples for extra fruity goodness.
-And if you’re into plant-based baking, my vegan banana carrot bread is a delicious, guilt-free option that everyone loves.
+If you're a berry lover, you'll adore my raspberry coconut cake-it's light, moist, and packed with flavour.
+For apple fans, I bake a classic apple cake that's soft and comforting, or one that's bursting with apples for extra fruity goodness.
+And if you're into plant-based baking, my simple vegan banana bread breakfast loaf is a delicious, guilt-free option that everyone loves.

 Jump to: